noahpierau/articles/decred-messaging-proposal.md

 Together we make sure the project is Secure, Adaptable, Sustainable.

-BOXES: (order remains unchanged. perhaps edit some of the copy to include Richard's additions)
+BOXES: (remain unchanged. perhaps edit some of the copy to include Richard's additions)

+LATEST NEWS: (unchanged)

+FOOTER: (add telegram)

 ## About me